-Buondì is one of the most popular Italian breakfast brioche, and we had a lot of fun making this homemade vegan version of it.
-Vegan Buondì are delicious, soft, pretty, easy to make, and filled with apricot jam.
-In Italy we eat this type of brioche for a quick breakfast on the go, or as a mid-morning snack.
+Buondì is one of the most popular Italian breakfast brioches, and we had a lot of fun making this homemade vegan version of it.
+Vegan Buondì is delicious, soft, pretty, easy to make, and filled with apricot jam.
+In Italy, we eat this type of brioche for a quick breakfast on the go, or as a mid-morning snack.

 In Italian Buondì means "Good Day".
 Buondì is a type of Italian breakfast brioche first developed in 1953 from Motta, an iconic Italian confectionary brand famous for its Panettone, Pandoro and Gelato.

 The inventor of Buondì, Mr Angelo Motta, wanted to make a small brioche from a dough similar to the popular Panettone (a Christmas brioche-bread).

 This new product quickly took off, and today there are many variations of Buondì: with apricot jam, cherry jam, chocolate, plain, custard, cacao, and even whole-wheat.

 It goes without saying that for me, growing up in Italy, buondì brings up all kinds of memories.
 I would always buy one, with apricot jam, at the train-station caffè for 50 cents, and eat it on my way to school.

 For the vegan brioche dough

 - Flour: I like to use a semi-whole-wheat flour (also known as first-clear flour) but you can use either bread flour or all-purpose flour.